 Bujingai: The Forsaken City.
 A Wuxia Inspired Adventure.

-Like the other titles I’ve mentioned, Bujingai: The Forsaken City is a good introduction to Wuxia, one that enthusiastically showcases the more outlandish characteristics of the genre.
-Best of all, the game incorporates a mix of Hong Kong and classic Chinese architecture in its stage design.
-Playing it is akin to leaping into a Wuxia movie set.
-Albeit, a really weird one with Anime and post-apocalyptic elements.
+Overall, I’d say Bujingai: The Forsaken City is a good introduction to Wuxia for international gamers too, one that enthusiastically showcases the more outlandish characteristics of the genre.
+Best of all, the game incorporates a thick mix of Hong Kong and classic Chinese architecture into its stage designs.
+Playing it is thus akin to leaping headfirst into a Wuxia movie set.
+Albeit, a really weird one with Anime and strong post-apocalyptic elements.

-Meanwhile, monsters have appeared all over Asia, taking over the city of Bujingai.
+Meanwhile, monsters have appeared all over Asia too, on top of taking over the city of Bujingai.
 (Or the island of Kenkisoukendo in the Japanese version).
 As Lau battles the forces of Rei, he discovers the reason for his former friend’s descent into darkness.
-Everything seems to revolve around a mysterious woman named Youfa.
+All seems to revolve around a mysterious woman named Youfa.

 Our Guide for this Wuxia Adventure: Lau Wong (劉 王羽)

-All screenshots are owned by Taito Corporation and Red Entertainment.,
+All screenshots are owned by Taito Corporation and Red Entertainment.

-Hong Kong Inspired Stages
+Hong Kong Inspired Stages in Bujingai

 That’s all for this brief Wuxia adventure!